Research

 RSCH 816 Intermediate Mixed Methods Research 3.0 Credits

 This intermediate mixed methods research course prepares PhD students to design and implement mixed methods research studies.
-The course builds on knowledge gained in ARTS 715 Innovative and Emergent Research Methods I, NURS 863 Mixed-Methods Research, or other introductory level mixed methods research course.
+The course builds on knowledge gained in other introductory level mixed methods research courses.
 Through readings, class discussions, and implementation of a mixed methods research project, this course addresses complex design and data collection, analysis and integration challenges that are specific to mixed methods research.
+Students wishing to take the course but who have questions about the prerequisites should contact the instructor.

 Repeat Status: Not repeatable for credit